ryada36/bookworm-react/README.md

 # bookworm-react
-An application for book lovers
+An application for book lovers.